Main Navigation - Mobile

 II.
 Arrest

 A. When licensed police officers have a warrant for or probable cause to arrest a student, they must be permitted to arrest the student.
 However, whenever possible the arrest should be conducted in an office out of the view of the other students.
 When removing a student from the school in a non-school related incident, police officers will assume full responsibility for the student.
-The schools should contact the police department for verification of an officer's name and status before releasing a student whenever an officer is outside his or her jurisdiction or unknown to the school.
+The schools should contact the police department for verification of an officer's name and status before releasing a student whenever an officer is outside their jurisdiction or unknown to the school.

-B. Agents of the Federal Government, Postal Inspectors, Treasury Agents and agents of the Federal Bureau of Investigation also have the power to arrest.
+B. Agents of the federal government, postal inspectors, treasury agents and agents of the Federal Bureau of Investigation also have the power to arrest.
 Normally, their contacts with the school will be for the purpose of investigation, and they usually cooperate with the local police in making arrests.
 However, on occasion this authority may be exercised directly; and when they feel it necessary to take a student into their custody, they shall assume full responsibility for the student.

 III.
 Interview